European Business Summit: Partnerships and patronage

 EBS, under the provision of the Belgian Ministry of Foreign Affairs, is supported by the FEB (Federation of Enterprises in Belgium) and BusinessEurope.
 EBS also operates under the high patronage of His Majesty the King of the Belgians.

 Annual European Business Summit

 The European Business Summit (EBS) is the EBS’ annual flagship event organised in Brussels.
 Each year the Summit attracts more than 2,000 participants and 200 high-level speakers from over 60 countries.
 Previous guests and speakers include heads of state and government, European ministers, EU Commissioners, high-ranking individuals, civil society, and academia.
 Since 2014 the Summit has been organized in the Egmont Palace in Brussels, Belgium.

-The Summit spans 2 days, beginning with an Opening Plenary, followed by numerous sessions dedicated to specific topics correlating with key negotiations taking place at the EU-level in a particular year.
-The sessions take different forms, from big roundtable discussions for around 200 participants, featuring EU Commissioners and high-level officials as speakers, to Agora discussions for around 100 participants, to more intimate “Meet the Expert sessions” which give the opportunity for the audience to interact with the speakers.
-The Summit concludes with a Closing Plenary session featuring a distinguished guest speaker.
-The event is complemented by networking lunches and evening gatherings during which all guests have the chance to exchange views and search for new opportunities for collaboration.

 EBS 2017

 The 2017 edition of EBS took place on May 22–23, 2017 and welcomed a wide range of high-level speakers for key moments including Minister Wolfgang Schäuble who spoke about Europe in a new world, CEO Jean-Pierre Clamadieu on Sustainable Development Goals, former Prime Minister Mario Monti on the future of the European economy, MEP Guy Verhofstadt on the future of Europe, and 10 EU Commissioners speaking on creating a new narrative for Europe.